lostisland/faraday-net_http_persistent/README.md

 This project is intended to be a safe, welcoming space for collaboration.
-Everyone interacting in the Faraday::Http project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct].
+Everyone interacting in the Faraday::Http project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct][code-of-conduct].

 [code-of-conduct]:     https://github.com/lostisland/faraday-http/blob/main/CODE_OF_CONDUCT.md
 [covenant]:            http://contributor-covenant.org